 - BOARD OF DIRECTORS LIST – Provide a current list of the board of directors with affiliations and contact information.

-- SUPPORT MATERIALS - Support materials show the overall strength, artistic quality, and merit of your application.
-They give evidence of what is presented in the narrative and play a significant part in the evaluation process.
-Some examples include articles, brochures, printed publications, or letters of acceptance.
+- SUPPORT MATERIALS - Support materials show the overall merit of your proposal.
+They are evidence of what is presented in the narrative and play a significant part in the evaluation process.
+Some examples include articles, brochures, or reviews of a guest artist’s work.
 Applicants should choose support materials that provide key information to the review panel that is appropriate to your application.
-No more than 10.
+No more than 5.
+Support materials do not need to be itemized.

 - THREE (3) CURRENT LETTERS OF SUPPORT